-Many people think that Fiji is not really backpacker friendly and caters more to the honeymooners and families while also costing a fair amount to holiday in the beautiful islands.
-Well I have good news as this is not the case!
+Many people think that Fiji is not really backpacker friendly and caters more to the honeymooners and families while also costing a pretty penny to holiday in the beautiful islands.
+This isn’t the case.

 Fiji can go both ways and has something for every kind of traveller.
 There are definitely tons of options to have a luxury holiday while visiting Fiji, but if you are like me and on a tight backpacker budget then you may be surprised to see many other backpackers travelling the islands.
 When you go island hopping and stay at the resorts, there are options to book dorm-style accommodation at some.
-This helps to decrease costs significantly and really allows for the opportunity to meet other solo travelers and new friends alike.
+This helps to decrease costs significantly making iftmore backpacker friendly and really allowing the opportunity to meet other solo travellers and new friends alike.
 One of the best parts of travelling!